libp2p/docs/content/guides/getting-started/browser-to-browser.md

 });
 ```

-The `createLibp2p` invocation creates a libp2p peer which has its own associated key pair and [Peer ID]({{< relref "/concepts/fundamentals/peers#peer-id" >}}) with support for the WebSocket , WebTransport and WebRTC transports, as well as the [identify protocol]({{< relref "/concepts/fundamentals/protocols#identify" >}}).
+The `createLibp2p` invocation creates a libp2p peer which has its associated key pair and [Peer ID]({{< relref "/concepts/fundamentals/peers#peer-id" >}}) with support for the WebSocket , WebTransport and WebRTC transports, as well as the [identify protocol]({{< relref "/concepts/fundamentals/protocols#identify" >}}).
 It also uses noise for to ensure that all connections are encrypted, and yamux as the stream multiplexer for the relayed connection.

 {{< alert icon="💡" context="note">}}
 **Why is yamux needed?**